-LO1 - Define internal control and explain how it is applied to cash.
+LO1 - Define the fraud triangle.
+Define internal control and explain how it is applied to cash.

+The fraud triangle are the three things antifraud experts say are needed in order to commit financial statement fraud: incentive, opportunity, and the ability to rationalize the fraud.
 The purpose of internal controls is to safeguard the assets of a business.
-Since cash is a particularly vulnerable asset, policies and procedures specific to cash need to be implemented, such as the use of cheques and electronic funds transfer for payments, daily cash deposits into a financial institution, and the preparation of bank reconciliations.
+Since cash is a particularly vulnerable asset, policies and procedures specific to cash need to be implemented, such as the use of checks and electronic funds transfer for payments, daily cash deposits into a financial institution, and the preparation of bank reconciliations.